heremaps/gluecodium/docs/internal/reference_resolution.md

 Reference resolution
 ====================

-This document describes the details of resolving of different kinds references that are found in the LIME model.
+This document describes the details of resolving different kinds of references that are found in the LIME model.

 Why references?
 ---------------
-LIME model represents all declarations from the IDL files as elements in the model tree.
-These elements are immutable and thus have to contain all related data at the moment of creation.
+LIME model represents all definitions from the IDL files as elements in the model tree.
+These tree elements are immutable and thus have to contain all related data at the moment of creation.
 However, the order of creation of these elements is not guaranteed.
 So when a function parameter (or return value, or a struct field, etc.) refers to a type, the element representing that type might not be created yet.
-Or, worse yet, there might be a cyclic reference of some kind, i.e.
-A refers to B, while B refers to A. Therefore, resolving a (textual) reference to an element has to be postponed until after the whole model tree is created.
+Or, worse still, there might be a cyclic reference of some kind, i.e. A refers to B, while B refers to A. Therefore, resolving a (textual) reference to an element has to be postponed until after the whole model tree is created.

 In the model tree itself this is represented by element references.
 Mostly these are descendants of the `LimeTypeRef` abstract class.
-There are also `LimeEnumeratorRef` and `LimeFieldRef`.
+There are also other descendants of the `LimeElementRef` class.

 Direct references
 -----------------
 Some type references do not require any delayed-resolution handling.
 These are references to basic (built-in) type, like `String`, `Int`, or `Date`.
-References to generic types(`List`, `Set`, and `Map`)  themselves could also be resolved directly.
-However, the generic types also contain at least one nested type reference, representing the type parameter of the generic.
-These nested references are normal type references, and thus could also be either direct, or late-bound.
+References to generic types (`List`, `Set`, and `Map`) themselves could be resolved directly too.
+However, the generic types also contain at least one nested type reference, representing the type parameter(s) of the generic.
+These nested references are normal type references, and thus could also be either direct or late-bound.

 Reference map
 -------------
-Resolution of all late-bound references is done through a simple mechanism called "reference map".
+Resolution of all late-bound references is done through a straightforward mechanism called "reference map".
 The map itself is a simple Kotlin `Map<String, LimeElement>`.
 Each key is a "full path": a dot-concatenated list of nested declarations, uniquely identifying the element that is the mapped value.
 For situations where some ambiguity can be expected (e.g. functions overloading), an additional "disambiguation suffix" is appended to the path.
 For example, given the following declaration
 ```kotlin
 package core